Enterprise Integration Patterns at SAP Cloud Integration: Composed Message Processor

-Referring to the Integration Flow Design Guidelines for SAP Cloud Platform Integration blog, SAP has recently published integration flow design guidelines and patterns for SAP Cloud Platform Integration.
+Referring to the Integration Flow Design Guidelines for SAP Cloud Integration blog, SAP has recently published integration flow design guidelines and patterns for SAP Cloud Integration.
 The guidelines should help you to design the most common Enterprise Integration Patterns and to build enterprise-grade integration flows.

-With the Enterprise Integration Patterns at SAP Cloud Platform Integration: Scatter-Gather blog, I have started a blog series covering some of the patterns that we have published here.
-The intention is not only to show how those patterns can be implemented on SAP Cloud Platform Integration but also to compare with how we modeled this on SAP Process Orchestration.
+With the Enterprise Integration Patterns at SAP Cloud Integration: Scatter-Gather blog, I have started a blog series covering some of the patterns that we have published here.
+The intention is not only to show how those patterns can be implemented on SAP Cloud Integration but also to compare with how we modeled this on SAP Process Orchestration.
 If you haven’t done yet, read about the motivation and use cases in my previous blog above.

 This is the second blog in the blog series.
 This time, I cover the so called Composed Message Processor pattern.
 The pattern describes how to handle a message with multiple elements whereas each element requires different processing.
 You use a Composed Message Processor pattern to split the message into multiple sub messages, route the split messages to different destinations, and then re-aggregate the responses back into one single message.